Designing an anaemia screening device for rural india

 However, they were seeking to bring the product to the marked and wanted to re-design the device to meet India's healthcare providers and patient needs and expectations.
 The result was a new design for the ToucHb that fits the context and caregivers needs and can be manufactured at low-cost.

-he project began with contextual research in order to understand the Indian health system and the different user groups.
-We spent several weeks in different rural areas around Mumbai conducting one-to-one interviews with different health care providers like 24h trained nurses (ASHAS) who are the main contact point with patients, medical specialists of private and public clinics and NGO doctors that serve missions in several areas across the country.
+The project began with contextual research in order to understand the Indian health system and the different user groups.
+We spent several weeks in different rural areas around Mumbai conducting interviews with different health care providers such as 24h trained "nurses" (ASHAS) who are the main contact point with patients, medical specialists of private and public clinics and NGO doctors that serve missions in several areas across the country.

-Besides the one-to-one interviews we facilitated a generative session with a group of doctors in order to create the ideal anaemia device for the indian market, and a Vision session with Biosense to understand their business ambitions.
-Additionally, we walked the streets of Mumbai to talk to vendors of similar devices to understand the market and how communication around anaemia and blood diseases is most efficient in india, this would later enable us to properly define how the product could be introduced and how healthcare providers could be instructed to communicate with patients to further prevent the illness.
+Aditionally, we facilitated a generative session with doctors in order to get their input regarding the ideal anaemia device for the indian market, and a vision workshop with Biosense to understand their business ambitions.
+On the other hand, we walked the streets of Mumbai to interview vendors of similar devices to understand the market and how communication around anaemia and blood diseases is most efficient in india, this would later enable us to properly define how the product could be introduced and how healthcare providers could be instructed to communicate with patients to further prevent the illness.

 When the research period was finished, it was time to analyse and synthesise findings.
 We mapped the patient journey and identified potential opportunities for the device.
 Using empathy maps we further defined target groups amongst the caregivers.
 Additionally, we defined feature requirements and limitations for the physical device as well as the interface.

 The project continued with design focusing on three areas: the device, its interface and the strategy to introduce it in the market.
 There were several iteration rounds with user tests in between: from evaluating several shapes for the plastic shell to creating the flows for the interface on a simple, low-cost screen or testing the symbols to be used on the buttons.